Getting a structure or schematic file

-Once you have a Minecraft schematic, go to the create page.
+Once you have a Minecraft structure, go to the create page.
 You can choose one of two plans:

-- Schematic size limited to 7 × 7 × 7 blocks
+- Structure size limited to 7 × 7 × 7 blocks

 - Papercraft models include a Paper Pickaxe logo somewhere on the surface

 - U.S. $19.99 / year (automatic renewal is optional)

 The fees are intended for us to recoup our costs, and are not intended for profit.

 After you submit your structure and choose a model size and other options, Paper Pickaxe will create a PDF papercraft document for you.
 A link will appear allowing you to download the file.

 Now it's time to build your papercraft model.
 You will need the following items: